-The Actuaries Climate Index's key metric of a seasonal five-year moving average presents a composite measure of long-term changes across an array of observed weather extremes and sea levels in the two countries.
-It has steadily climbed from its most recent cyclical low of 0.70 in 2015 to a new high of 1.17 for the moving average in winter 2019-20.
-Although the latest increase in the moving average is marginal, it is 0.07 above the previous winter and reflects that the extreme climate conditions tracked by the index - high and low temperatures, heavy rain, drought, high wind, and sea level - continue to move away from the reference period norms since inception in 1961.
+The key metric in the Actuaries Climate Index of a seasonal five-year moving average presents a composite measure of long-term changes across an array of observed weather extremes and sea levels in the two countries.
+It has steadily climbed from its most recent low of 0.70 in 2015 to a new high of 1.19 for the moving average in spring 2020.
+The measurements of extreme climate conditions tracked by the index-high and low temperatures, heavy rain, drought, high wind, and sea level-continue to move away from zero, which was the baseline for the index reference period of 1961 to 1990.
+The spring 2020 data release incorporates newly available sea level data for Canada for 2019.